-Samuel anoints two kings at this time it was King Saul.
+1 Samuel 10:9-27.
+Samuel anoints two kings.
+At this time it was King Saul.

-The people of Israel were again asking for a earthly king, where they were to have a heavenly King and His name is God.
+The people of Israel were again asking for an earthly king, whereas they were meant to have a heavenly King and His name is God.

 Samuel was asked by God to anoint Saul and later David as Kings of Israel.
 At this time Samuel was the 15th Judge of Israel and a prophet of Israel.

 Samuel started being a judge or leader when he was 38 years old.
 1067BC-1020BC Samuel was in leadership for 47 years.